OpusVL/odoo-trading-as/README.md

 ### How to apply a brand

-When creating or editing a customer, there is a field 'Trader' which you can set to one of the brands.
+When creating or editing a customer, there is a field 'Brand' which you can set to one of the brands.
 If it's blank, then all reports for this customer will just take the company branding.
 If it's set to a brand, then that brand is used.

 ### How brand is decided

-The report for any object that has a 'partner\_id' will check if 'partner\_id.trader' is set.
-If it is, then it will use that trader object for the header and footer.
+The report for any object that has a 'partner\_id' will check if 'partner\_id.brand' is set.
+If it is, then it will use that brand object for the header and footer.
 Otherwise, it will use the partner's company or the current user's company according to the usual Odoo logic.